 Big-box retailers typically have one notable advantage over buying directly from a manufacturer, and that's convenience.
 Whether online or in-store, retailers are invariably more accessible.
 By visiting a store, it's possible to buy a smartphone immediately.
 By contrast, choosing to go straight to the source usually means a delay of at least a few days.

-Unless your chosen manufacturer has a store locally, which is somewhere that Apple excels, heading to a big-box retailer's nearest location in person is arguably the quickest way to get your hands on a new device.
+somewhere that Apple excels, heading to a big-box retailer's nearest location in person is arguably the quickest way to get your hands on a new device.
 However, beware of their efforts to upsell unnecessary add-ons.

 Big-box retailers are notorious for selling hugely expensive extended warranty packages and service contracts.
 Buyers should avoid betting pulled into overpriced warranties offered at check-out.